 - Nearest airport: Dalaman (reached via a boat transfer from Ölüdeniz)

-- Activities: Snorkeling, waterfall hiking, butterfly watching, and overnight camping
+- Activities: Snorkelling, waterfall hiking, butterfly watching, and overnight camping

 Pro Tip: Hike to the very back of the valley to find the hidden waterfalls.
 It is a flat, 15-minute walk from the beach through the trees, and the air temperature drops significantly as you get closer to the falls.